All Two-Loop, Color-Dressed, Six-Point Amplitude Integrands in sYM: Prescriptive Bases for Scattering Amplitudes

+In the above discussion, the index `$J$' is a \emph{collective} index encoding all \emph{distinct} integrands or contours.
+We clarify the precise meaning of this summation in the following section.

-Nothing about this construction depends on the routing or origins of internal loop momenta (either in the theory or in the basis), as these degrees of freedom are fully integrated-out in both (\ref{prescriptivity_condition}) and (\ref{ls_coefficients}).
-Thus, this story applies equally well to planar as well as non-planar amplitudes---regardless of the non-existence of any \emph{particular} rational function to be called `the' loop integrand.
+Importantly, nothing about this construction depends on how the internal loop momenta are parameterized as all these degrees of freedom are fully integrated-out in both (\ref{prescriptivity_condition}) and (\ref{ls_coefficients}).
+Thus, this story applies equally well to planar as well as non-planar amplitudes without reference to any \emph{particular} rational function of loop momenta to be called `the' loop integrand.

 Recently, we constructed a complete and prescriptive basis of two-loop, non-planar integrands for six external particles with triangle power-counting \cite{IllustratingBasisBuilding}.
-Because this basis \emph{contains} all integrands with box (or better) power-counting, all helicity amplitudes in sYM should be expressible in this basis.
-Thus, to represent the six-particle MHV or NMHV amplitude in this basis, it suffices to compute all of the coefficients (\ref{ls_coefficients}) for either amplitude.
+Because this basis \emph{contains} all integrands which integrate to functions with maximal transcendental weight, and all integrands with box (or better) power-counting, all helicity amplitudes in sYM should be expressible in this basis.
+Thus, to represent the six-particle MHV ($\simeq\!\overline{\text{MHV}}$) or NMHV amplitude in this basis, it suffices to compute all of the coefficients (\ref{ls_coefficients}) for either amplitude in the summand (\ref{general_decomposition}).

-To be clear, while integrands are usually defined with a particular choice of leg labels, the basis should be understood as including exactly one element for each non-graph-isomorphic, relabeled version.
-As such, in the representation of an amplitude, the sum over terms in (\ref{general_decomposition}) includes not only all permutation-seeds, but also all inequivalent relabelings.
-The details of this summation are somewhat subtle, and we will return to it once we have discussed the leading singularities of an amplitude.